 Tap to Pay with a Contactless Bank Card

 Now you can ride BART by tapping your contactless bank card at the BART fare gate.
-Just look for the contactless symbol on your plastic card or pay using a payment card in your mobile wallet.
+Just look for the contactless symbol on your plastic card or pay using a contactless card in your mobile wallet.

 Accepted card brands are Visa, Mastercard, American Express and Discover.